Nafea faa ipoipo? (When will you marry?)

 "La Rêve (The Dream)" is one of Picasso's most sensual and famous paintings, depicting her lover Marie-Therese Walter sitting on a red armchair with her eyes closed.
 In 2006, Steve Wynn agreed to sell the painting to Steven Cohen for $139 million, but the sale was cancelled when Mr. Wynn accidentally damaged the work.

 Christie's New York, 2013.
 Seller: Francesco De Simone Niquesa(?).
 Buyer: Unknown

 Untile the sale of Picasso's "Femmes" (see above), this Bacon was not only the most expensive painting ever auctioned, but also a record for a contemporary work of art.
 Christie's explained that when this work was painted, "the relationship between Freud and Bacon was at its apex".

 Private sale, 2006.
 Seller: David Geffen.
 Buyer: Unknown (rumoured to be Mexican businessman David Martinez)

-Right now, this stunning "drip" by Jackson Pollock is the most expensive contemporary painting ever sold, though the exact price was never confirmed (but the price displayed here is generally accepted to be true).
-The exorbitant sum demonstrates not only the strenght of the Art market, but also the increasing interest for the contemporary works of Art.
+This stunning "drip" by Jackson Pollock was at the time the most expensive contemporary painting ever sold, though the exact price was never confirmed (but the price displayed here is generally accepted to be true).
+The exorbitant sum demonstrated not only the strenght of the Art market, but also an increasing interest for the contemporary works of Art.